 I spent most of my time at university searching for things I wanted to make and making sense of the things I cared about.
 I was in pursuit of knowledge, feelings, ideas, and ways to express myself.
 I wanted to improve my intuition, learn to recognize the work that energized me, and ultimately identify strengths that could take me towards the life and work I envisioned.

-Having moved from Sri Lanka, the island nation where I spent the first seventeen years of my life, to the west, I was also getting to know new people and becoming accustomed to a new culture and place.
+Having moved from Sri Lanka, the island nation where I spent the first seventeen years of my life, I was also getting to know new people and becoming accustomed to a new culture and place.
 It was a new chapter, and it made me contemplate about how I wanted to spend my life.

 I've found that I'm far happier when I'm not thinking in terms of avoiding failure, but instead, embracing what I want and figuring out how to align my being in a way that makes the next step come naturally and authentically to my nature.
 Besides, you never really know success outside of brief moments in time that you quickly move past before finding yet another hill to climb.